redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/0-setup/README.md

 Objective
 ---------

 In this part of the workshop we will set up the lab environment.
-This exercise will require you to launch (3) pre-configured playbooks.
+This exercise will require you to launch (4) pre-configured playbooks.

 -   Setup and configure Satellite with the proper lifecycle environments, content views, activation keys.
 -   Populate Ansible Tower with an inventory source, add templates, as well as an additional project.
+-   Register servers to the Satellite installation - RHEL7
--   Register servers to the Satellite installation.
+-   Register servers to the Satellite installation - CentOS

 Environment
 ---------